SoarGroup/SoarGroup.github.io/docs/soar_manual/05_ReinforcementLearning.md

 RL operator at the superstate remains selected is dependent upon the processing in the impasse state.
 Consider the operator trace in Figure 5.1.

+- At decision cycle 1, RL operatorO1is selected inS1and causes an
+operator-no-change impass for three decision cycles.
+- In the substateS2,
+operatorsO2,O3, andO4are selected and applied sequentially.
+- Meanwhile inS1,
-At decision cycle 1, RL operatorO1is selected inS1and causes an operator-no-change impass for three decision cycles.  In the substateS2, operatorsO2,O3, andO4are selected and applied sequentially.  Meanwhile inS1, rewardsr 2 ,r 3 , andr 4 are put on thereward-linksequentially.  Finally, the impasse is resolved by O4, the proposal for O1 is retracted, and RL operatorO5is selected inS1.
+rewardsr 2 ,r 3 , andr 4 are put on thereward-linksequentially.  - Finally, the
+impasse is resolved by O4, the proposal for O1 is retracted, and RL operatorO5is selected inS1.